microsoft/aed-learn-template/README.md

 We recommend having at least one knowledge check per module, even if you do have hands-on exercises that use the sandbox.
 Knowledge checks are:
 - Multiple choice (no True/False)
+- Don't have "All/None of the above" as an option
 - Should actually contribute to learning
 - Need to have the correct answer indicated
 - Need to have explanations for why each answer is either correct or incorrect